I always tend towards the extremes. I rarely ever do things by halves. While this post will

 So what changed?
 During one particular episode, I realized I was just far too old to be watching a show aimed at teenagers and those in their early twenties.
 I was twenty-six when the show dropped off my viewing radar.
 The storyline covering mental illness (an important topic) was played out without the due care I believe required for such a sensitive subject but hats off to Hollyoaks for attempting such a storyline almost eleven years ago.
 This was way before mental health became such a mainstream area for discussion and support.

 Ultimately I suppose we grow out things as we mature as adults.
 Other things take our focus – I am looking forward to re-watching the show with my son Logan when he is a little older.
-Although even if we start with the revival series I would how dated and old fashion the show will feel.
-Perhaps my love for the show will grow with the passage of time and being able to look back at the sci-fi drama through rose-tinted glasses.
+Although even if we start with the revival series I do wonder how dated and old fashioned the show will look and feel.
+Perhaps my love for the show will grow with the passage of time and give me the ability to look back at the sci-fi drama through rose-tinted glasses.